Sp3aR007/Terraform-3-Tier-Project-AWS/README.md

   }
   ```

-* I have used the userdata to configure the EC2 instance, I will discuss data.sh file later in the article
+* We have used data.sh file in this, which will be used later in this project.

 **Step 6:- Create a file for Security Group for the FrontEnd tier**

-* Create web_sg.tf file and add the below code to it
+* Create web_sg.tf file and add the below details in the file.

   ```
   # Creating Security Group